TripleCrownDiamond/vyrale/project/work with us/brand-guide.md

-# 🎨 Vyrale Brand Guide
+# 🎨 vyrale Brand Guide

-This guide outlines the visual identity elements for Vyrale.
+This guide outlines the visual identity elements for vyrale.

 ---

 ## ⚡ Logo

-Our logo consists of the Vyrale wordmark and the lightning bolt icon.
+Our logo consists of the vyrale wordmark and the lightning bolt icon.

 **Primary Logo:**